nikoheikkila/nikoheikkila.fi/content/blog/effortless-end-to-end-testing-with-microsoft-playwright/index.md

 As a developer coming from Finland, I can say **Nokia** indeed has had a significant impact on our professional lives and education.
 Still, I don't shy away from saying that tests written in Robot Framework are a devastating travesty and maintenance nightmare.
 Since Cypress began gaining popularity, it has been our time to move on.

-Typically, Robot tests are written in a quirky tabular keyword syntax advertised as accessible  to even non-developers (which it certainly is not, I dare to say).
+Typically, Robot tests are written in a quirky tabular keyword syntax advertised as accessible  to even non-developers -- which it certainly is not, I dare to say.
 Robot tests almost always become a jumbled mess of keywords and external Python libraries without rigorous engineering practices.
 In a worst-case scenario, as the test suite complexity grows over time, people start neglecting it and what is left is a pit of obsolete tests that worked five years ago, but the application has lived on and changed a lot since then.

 The solution is two-fold:

-1. Unite the QA and developers
+1. End the Cold War, and bring QA and developers together
 2. Throw away Robot framework

-The first is an organizational topic outside the scope of this post.
+The former is an organizational and cultural topic outside the scope of this post.
 The latter, however, can easily be fixed with modern tools.
-One prominent newcomer to the scene is [**Playwright**][playwright] by **Microsoft**.
+One prominent newcomer to the scene is [**Playwright**][playwright] by **Microsoft**, which I've enjoyed a lot lately.

 ## How Playwright Reduces the Burden of Automated Testing

 For those who have used **Puppeteer**, the logic and API behind Playwright should be familiar.
-You control three different browser engines (as of writing this they are **Chromium**, **Firefox**, and **Webkit**) which can handle multiple browser windows and tabs.
+You control three different browser engines.
+As of writing this they are **Chromium**, **Firefox**, and **Webkit**.
+Browsers can handle multiple windows and tabs through contexts.
 There is also support for different mobile devices like iPhones and Pixel phones through device emulation.

 There are a couple of aspects that make Playwright especially pleasant to work.